The Most Powerful Software for Meeting AIS/RTI Requirements & Social Emotional Learning (SEL) Goals!

 - Configured and up-and-running in five (5) days or less…guaranteed!

 Call for a free, no-obligation demonstration today!
 We may provide a WebEx meeting format or come to your district or school to present in-person.
 The demo takes between 60 and 90 minutes with plenty of time for Q and A. A price quote and implementation process guide may be requested.

 Once you and your staff see the power and efficiency of the product you may require a proposal.
 If a purchase order is then generated, configuration and setup will begin.
 Our technology specialist(s) will contact your SIS administrator and confirm a date and time to remotely install our DataSync™ Wizard.
 This program links either directly to your data tables or to nightly exported tables/files from the SIS.
 We run data/validation tests and go over exports with your representative to ensure accuracy.
 Once this link is established, our product is populated with the critical student demographic and program data and a district administrator account is created.
 If a data file may be provided with a “flag” for AIS/RtI students, then an initial record will be created for those students in AIMS.
 If usernames are provided for other staff members, we will then setup initial accounts for them as well.
 Default passwords are changed when each user first logs into the system.

 The program is now “live” and available for use.
 Training dates and time may now be set.
 The training takes about 2 to 2 ½ hours per session.
 Users bring actual lists of AIS/RtI students to input into the system.
 Because this product was designed by-educators for-educators, users become comfortable quickly with both the process and navigation.
-The adoption of a management systems of this magnitude promotes an opportunity for administrators to evaluate current personnel, policies, and procedures and determine if adjustments are necessary to improve performance and consistency.
+The adoption of a management system of this magnitude promotes an opportunity for administrators to evaluate current personnel, policies, and procedures and determine if adjustments are necessary to improve performance and consistency.
 Guidance counselors and school psychologists may also use the data and information to discover whether some students need additional support services and interventions to succeed.